Black hole thermodynamics at null infinity. Part 1: Dual Generalized Second Law: The spacetime approach to QFT in curved spacetimes

 In Minkowski spacetime, Klein-Gordon fields form an infinite collection of harmonic oscillators, some with positive frequency while others with negative frequency.
 The classical field, i.e. the solution of the Klein-Gordon equation, is expanded in a basis of positive frequency modes (e.g. $~e^{-i\omega t}, \omega > 0$ with $t$ the Poincaré global time) and the Fourier coefficients $a_\omega, a^\ast_\omega$ are promoted to quantum operators satisfying the canonical commutation relations.
 This gives the quantum version of the field from which the notion of vacuum state, one-particle Hilbert-space and Fock space are built as usual.
 Hence, in a nutshell, quantizing a classical field amounts first to define a space of positive frequency modes from which the one-particle Hilbert-space arises and then to construct the associated Fock space.
 What renders Minkowski spacetime peculiar w.r.t. other spacetimes (in particular curved ones), is the existence of a global notion of time $t$.
 The field is then basically quantized on a $t = \text{cst}$ hypersurface.

 In curved spacetimes there does not exist generically\footnote{Especially for non stationary spacetimes.} a unique notion of time, even locally.
 One then selects one time, among others, and starts by considering the space of initial data of a configuration variable (the field) and its conjugate momenta (namely the derivative of the field w.r.t. the selected notion of time).
 This ``initial" surface can be either spacelike or null and this leads to the quantization of fields on spacelike or null hypersurfaces.
 It is actually more convenient to step back and look at a more covariant manner to quantize the theory, without specifying any particular initial surface data nor any notion of equal time.
 The basic idea is to focus on the solutions of the equations of motion themselves.
 The fundamental commutation relations are then encoded by the symplectic form of the theory, defined on the solution space.
 The symplectic form plays therefore a fundamental role in the quantization of fields in curved spacetimes.
+Once an invertible symplectic form is defined on the phase space,\footnote{Which, as we just said, is in one to one correspondence with the space of solutions of the equations of motion.} the latter is decomposed in positive and negative frequency modes with respect to the symplectic inner product and finally the Fock space of the theory is built upon the one-particle Hilbert space coming from the positive frequency modes.